matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 :Message events:
-  These are events which describe transient "once-off" activity in a room: typically communication such as sending an instant messaage or setting up a VoIP call.
+  These are events which describe transient "once-off" activity in a room: typically communication such as sending an instant message or setting up a VoIP call.
 These used to be called 'non-state' events.

 This specification outlines several events, all with the event type prefix